dolphindb/grafana-datasource/README.md

 The dolphindb-datasource plugin supports the `$__timeFilter` variable, which is the time axis range above the panel For example, the current time axis interval is `2022-02-15 00:00:00 - 2022.02.17 00:00:00` , then `$__timeFilter` in the code will be replaced with `pair(2022.02.15 00:00 :00.000, 2022.02.17 00:00:00.000)`

+To view the message output by `print('xxx')` in the code, or the code after variable substitution, you can press `F12` or `Ctrl + Shift + I` or `Right click > Inspect` to open the developer debugging tool of the browser (devtools), switch to the Console panel to view

 ### 4. Learn how to use Grafana by referring to the documentation
 https://grafana.com/docs/grafana/latest/